 Do you try to build your app after the slightest change in code, and it takes ages to pass all the tests?
-What if there would be a workaround to obey all unnecessary tests and shorten the Maven build time significantly.
+What if there would be a workaround to obey all unnecessary tests and significantly shorten the Maven build time.
 And all that just but simple maven flag.

-Either you want to build you SpringBoot app into the executable JAR file or build classes for a package, remember to use single Maven flag parameter
+Whether you want to build your SpringBoot app into the executable JAR file or build classes for a package, remember to use the single Maven flag parameter

-mvn install -DskipTests and in the most of the cases you will be fine.
+mvn install -DskipTests, and in the most cases, you will be fine.

 However, the rabbit might run deeper, so it will be better to write a bit more info.

 -DskipTests option only works from Surefire 2.4.
 Unfortunately, there are no error messages if you do try to use it with Surefire 2.3 or lower.
 Therefore, your first task is to check your version of Surefire.
 For this, run

 mvn -X test and look for a line that mentions surefire.
 It should look like this:

 maven-surefire-plugin: resolved to version 2.3 from repository central.
 If you use pre-Surefire-2.4 start using

 Fortunately beyond 2020 older version usage shrinks and you should remember to always favor a

 Surefire itself is the intermediate plugin between Maven and JUnit/TestNG for which while